Where Are Incisions for Breast Augmentation Made?

 • Inframammary Incision

-Historically, plastic surgeons have used the periareolar incision quite a bit as the resulting scar often hides nicely between the darker and lighter tissues surrounding the areola.
-However, more scientific research and published papers in scientific journals show that this technique may lead to an increased chance of bacteria contamination, which could result in capsular contracture.
-Additionally, there is a higher chance for loss of nipple sensation because the nerve extending to the nipple can potentially be damaged when making the incision.
+Many plastic surgeons have historically favored the periareolar incision because the resulting scar often blends well between the darker and lighter tissues around the areola.
+However, more recent research suggests that this technique may increase the risk of bacterial contamination, which can lead to capsular contracture.
+Additionally, the periareolar technique poses a higher risk of loss of nipple sensation, as the nerve extending to the nipple can be damaged.

-Compared to a periareolar incision, an inframammary incision has a reduced chance of developing bacterial contamination.
-With this incision, potential scarring can often be concealed along the crease below the breasts if the implants are drooping a little bit.
-However, if the implants are not drooping, the resulting scar from a periareolar incision may be a bit more noticeable.
+Compared to the periareolar incision, an inframammary incision has a lower risk of bacterial contamination.
+The scar from this incision can often be concealed along the crease beneath the breast, especially if the implants have a slight droop.
+That said, without a droop, the scar may be slightly more noticeable than with a periareolar incision.

-Ultimately, each of these breast augmentation incisions can be used to place the implant under the muscle (which is a safer positioning for breast implants), and the type of incision Dr. Mills will utilize will be based on your specific needs and desired outcomes.
+Each of these breast augmentation incisions can be used to place the implant under the muscle, which Dr. Mills considers the ideal positioning for breast implants in most cases.
+Dr. Mills will select the incision type based on your specific needs and desired outcomes.

 Membership Logos